Park construction projects are underway. Expect noisy and dusty conditions at campground A and ramadas through June.

 Alamo Lake State Park invites all watercraft users to enjoy the lake, but we ask that you do so responsibly.
 That means ensuring that your watercraft meets all of the state's regulations for motorized and non-motorized watercrafts.

-To learn more about the registration, usage, and what type of safety equipment you should bring, visit the Arizona Game and Fish's watercraft information page to make sure you have everything you need before you hit the water.
+To learn more about the registration, usage, and what type of safety equipment you should bring, visit the Arizona Game and Fish watercraft information page and the boating safety page on our website to make sure you have everything you need before you hit the water.

 Alamo Lake State Park has one paved boat ramp continuously available for use and two ramps that are available based on the water level on the lake:

 - The main boat ramp is located inside the park.
 Visitors take the Alamo Rd., take Lakeview Dr. north, and then follow the road until arriving at the main boat ramp.
 Say hello to our park staff when you pass the Ranger Station.